IBM/ibm-licensing-operator/deploy/argo-cd/README.md

 ### Apply custom metadata

-TODO: Fix this description, e.g. add templating support

 To apply custom labels or annotations, for example to the operators' deployments, the easiest is to directly modify the `yaml` files in the `components` directory, before deploying the `Application`-s.

 ## Maintenance

-TODO: Fix this solution, also use {{ .Chart.version }} in the templates

 All `yaml` files in this repository must be kept up-to-date.
 Furthermore, to just update each component's versions, please run `make update-version CURRENT_VERSION=x NEW_VERSION=y`, replacing both env vars with their respective values.